• Published: May 03 2025 10:19 AM

 wave

-One store manager, Joanne Kennedy, poignantly summarized the situation: "No warning, no heads up, no transparency, completely and totally blindsided, every one of us."
-Her experience highlights the human cost of Subway's strategic decisions.
+One former store manager, Joanne Kennedy, summed it up perfectly: "No warning, no heads up, no transparency, completely and totally blindsided, every one of us."
+Her words paint a stark picture of the human cost behind these corporate decisions.
+It's easy to look at numbers on a spreadsheet, but those numbers represent real people, real lives, and real struggles.

-• Increased Competition: Subway faces stiff competition from other fast-casual chains and fast-food giants like McDonald's and Starbucks.
+• Tough competition: Subway's facing stiff competition from other fast-casual chains, and even fast-food giants like McDonald's and Starbucks.

-Subway acknowledges the challenges and claims to be implementing a "smart growth" strategy.
-This involves a data-driven approach to optimizing store locations, designs, and franchisee partnerships.
-While they emphasize international growth (with nearly 37,000 locations worldwide), the future of Subway in the US remains uncertain.
-The company insists that it's focusing on opening new, improved stores while closing underperforming ones, but the pace of closures is concerning.
+Subway says they're working on a "smart growth" strategy—a data-driven approach to improving store locations and franchise partnerships.
+They’re focusing on international growth, where they have nearly 37,000 locations.
+But the future of Subway in the US remains uncertain.
+They say they're focusing on opening new, improved stores while closing underperforming ones, but the rate of closures is definitely worrying.

 FAQ